PATIENT GUIDE

 Mild sore spots are common, especially during the first 24–72 hours of wearing a new partial.
 These occur when the denture places excess pressure on one area of your mouth.

-• Call our office for a quick adjustment appointment—be sure to wear your partial on the day of your visit so we can pinpoint any problem areas.
+• Call our office for a quick adjustment appointment — wear your partial on the day of your visit so we can pinpoint problem areas.

-• To relieve sore tissue, rinse your mouth several times daily with warm salt water (½ tsp of salt in a glass of warm water).
+• Rinse several times daily with warm salt water (½ tsp salt in a glass of warm water) to soothe sore tissue.

 Chewing & Bite Adjustment